 India and Indonesia are the main Arabica coffee-producing countries in Asia.

 Indonesia is renowned for Arabica beans from Sumatra with an earthy, spice-toned profile.
-India’s Arabica coffee comes from the Baba Budan Mountains, with a signature monsooned malabar variety.
+India’s Arabica coffee is grown in the Baba Budan Mountains and includes a unique monsooned malabar variety.

 4. Central America